 Hillel Ha’Zaken – Meron

-Visiting the grave of this old tsadik is thought to aid longevity and good health.
-He founded the House of Hillel and the school of Tannaim, the sages of the Mishnah.
+Visiting the grave of this ancient tzadik who lived from 110BC to 10AD, 120 years, is thought to aid longevity and good health.
+He founded the House of Hillel and the school of Tannaim, the Sages of the Mishnah.
 He lived during the reign of Herod and is remembered for several poignant and wise phrases such as “If I am not for myself who will be for me?”

 Tomb of the Patriarchs (Ma’arat HaMachpelah) – Hebron

-This is where you’ll find the graves of Abraham, Isaac, Jacob and their wives Sarah, Rebecca and Leah.
+Cave of the Patriarchs in Hebron is where you’ll find the graves of Abraham, Isaac, Jacob, and their wives Sarah, Rebecca, and Leah.
 These biblical figures are the primary patriarchs of Judaism together with Rachel who is buried near Bethlehem.
 The site is surrounded by walls dating back to King Herod and the site is sacred to both Jews and Muslims.

-Praying at this great scholar’s grave is supposed to bring a blessing on your income there is an olive tree next to the grave and it is traditional to take a leaf from the tree and place it in your pocket.
-He was one of Rabbi Akiva’s last five students.
+Praying at this great scholar’s grave is supposed to bring a blessing on your income.
+There is an olive tree next to the grave and it is traditional to take a leaf from the tree and place it in your pocket.
+Rabbi Yehuda bar Eliyahu was one of Rabbi Akiva’s last five students.
 Today a Kollel (house of Torah study) stands over his tomb and his father’s tomb.

-His full name was Rabbi Isaac Luria Ashkenazi and he lived in the 16th century.
-He influenced the mystic branch of Judaism.
-He wrote interpretation of the Zohar and began the Kabbalah movement.
-Visiting this grave site is a spiritual and mystic experience.
+Ari HaKadosh (the Holy Lion)'s real name was Rabbi Isaac Luria Ashkenazi and he lived in the 16th century.
+He wrote an interpretation of the Zohar and began the Kabbalah movement; the mystic branch of Judaism.
+Visiting this gravesite is a spiritual and mystic experience.
 In Tsfat you can visit the synagogue named after him.

 The great Akiva was a poor shepherd and only at the age of 40 did he learn to read and write.
-He soon became a wise and respected torah scholar.
-He spent the rest of his life studying the Torah.
+He soon became a wise and respected Torah scholar.
+He spent the rest of his life studying the Jewish religious scriptures.
 Visiting this grave gains worshipers the blessing of wisdom and success in their studies.
-The most popular time to visit the grave is on the eve of Yom Kippur as this is when he passed away.
+The most popular time to visit the grave is on the eve of Yom Kippur as this is the anniversary of his death.